 - Is Budapest safe to visit?
 Be cautious around landmarks and crowds.
 Pickpockets and bag-snatchers are quite the plague.
 Other than that, Budapest is a very safe place to travel to.
 Naddya explored the city on her own and never had any issues during her four-day trip.

 - Never clink beer glasses in Budapest.
-In 1848, the Hungary revolution was overthrown by the Habsburgs.
+In 1848, the Hungary Revolution was overthrown by the Habsburgs.
 To celebrate their victory, Austrians cheered with beer.
 173 years later, Hungarians have not forgotten and never clink their beer glasses.
 While it won’t put you in trouble, it would be advisable to avoid raising your beverage.

 - Pack your best swimsuit.
 The Hungarian capital was crowned the Capital of Spas and Thermal Baths for an obvious reason.
 One of the coolest facts about Budapest is that it boasts five huge spa complexes, featuring a total of 47 mineral pools.
 Visiting a thermal bath is not only a must but also a great way to relax and rejuvenate.
 The city’s first bath – Szechenyi Bath – opened in 1913.
 Apart from being the oldest, it is also Budapest’s largest, grandest, and busiest spa.